 Spandauer Str.
 1

 The Collaborative Research Center Transregio “Rationality and Competition” combines the research programs of behavioural and neoclassical economists to study applied economic questions that are of high policy relevance.
-The focus of CRC TRR 190 is on the economic behaviour and performance of individuals and firms: How do systematic biases in expectations, decision processes, and preferences affect the most important economic decisions of households – about education, health, labor supply, financial investments and the purchase of durable consumption goods?
+The focus of TRR 190 is on the economic behaviour and performance of individuals and firms: How do systematic biases in expectations, decision processes, and preferences affect the most important economic decisions of households – about education, health, labor supply, financial investments and the purchase of durable consumption goods?
 How do firms respond to behavioural biases of their customers and their employees, for example by adjusting their marketing strategies, their organisational design, their incentive schemes and their innovation activities?
 Does competition reduce or amplify the effects of behavioural biases of individuals and firms?
 What economic policy interventions are effective to protect consumers and employees from exploitation and how can they prevent the destabilisation of markets (due to bubbles and crashes)?
-Thus, the CRC “Rationality and Competition” analyses the allocative consequences and the economic policy implications of different aspects of rationality and deviations from rationality in competitive environments.
+Thus, the CRC/TRR “Rationality and Competition” analyses the allocative consequences and the economic policy implications of different aspects of rationality and deviations from rationality in competitive environments.

 An important question is in what environments behavioural biases have a quantitatively large effect and under what circumstances the standard, neoclassical model is sufficient to explain observed behaviour.
 Answering this question requires the close collaboration of behavioural and neoclassical economists that the CRC is set up to promote.
 The CRC employs modern microeconomic theory (including behavioural economic theory) to generate testable hypotheses as well as a wide set of empirical methods using field data, survey data, administrative data and economic experiments.

-Equal Opportunities Measures in the CRC
+Equal Opportunities Measures

-Student assistant support: The CRC supports early-career researchers who are pregnant or have to take care of small children.
+Student assistant support: The group supports early-career researchers who are pregnant or have to take care of small children.
 Student assistants can be hired by these researchers to administer lab experiments, to search and organise empirical data, or to do a literature search.

 Mobility grants: All female early-career researchers (including doctoral researchers) can apply for mobility grants.
 These grants cover incremental expenses of a research visit, including airfare, visa costs, and daily allowances for board and lodging.